vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-release-note.md

 ## v3.1.0 (2021.10.29)

 - Feature enhancements:
-  - Compatible with Nebula Graph v2.6.0.
+  - Compatible with NebulaGraph v2.6.0.
   - Added the use of Helm to deploy and start Studio in the Kubernetes cluster.
   - Added GEO.
   - Explorer